Information We Collect

 Other Parties With Your Consent

-In addition to the sharing described in this Policy, we may share information about you with other third parties when you consent to such sharing.
+In addition to the sharing described in this Policy, we may share information about you with other third parties, for non-marketing purposes, when you consent to such sharing.

 If you are under 13 years of age, you may browse our Site.
 However, you may not provide personal information to us.
 The Site is not directed to children under the age of 13 and we do not knowingly collect personal information from children under the age of 13 on the Site.
 If we become aware that we have inadvertently received personal information from a visitor under the age of 13 on the Site, we will delete the information from our records.